htc-class/lesson-plans/thoughts.md

 - download and sign up for our slack channel
 - command-line practice (need some exercizes)
 - review your flashcards

-#### CLI practice

-- ssh into your home dir
-- make a new folder called `monday`
-- move into that new folder
-- type a command that will print the full path to the directory you're in
-- create a new empty file (without using vim) called `hello.txt`
-- create a file containing the word "testing" (w/o vim) called `test.txt`
-- prove that the file contains "testing" by typing a command to print the contents to stdout
-- now move back up to your home directory
-- move BACK into your `monday` folder and then get BACK up to your home folder using a slightly different command
-- all in one command, make a new folder inside your home dir called `one`, with a folder inside it called `two`, and a folder inside `two` called `three`
-- print your current directory again, you should still be in your home dir
-- now jump all the way into the `three` dir with ONE command
-- using vim, create a new file called `name.txt` and put your first, middle, and last name on the first 3 lines

-- use `man <CMD>` to explore one command we went over, learn something new to bring to class

 ### Lesson #2